UKPLab/a-template-is-all-you-meme/README.md

 ### Expected results
 Once finished, results will be printed out.
-You can also see our results in the `output/` directory.

 ### Citation
 If our work was helpful for your work, please be so kind as to cite us: